 A border is required around the display matrix to support the contrast between the displayed message and ambient lighting conditions.
 The width must measure between 5% and 15% of whichever measurement is smaller and must be the same width on all sides.
-Refer to Appendix A - Waka Kotahi VMS types.
+Refer to Appendix B - VMS dimensions.